xuxyperf/LRNetScript/README.md

 Description
 ===========
 LRNetScript-Fiddler Plugin, Converting http requests to loadrunner .net scripts.

-Roadmap
+Environment
 ===========
-The plugin based on fiddler 2.4.
+Tool is running on .net framework 3.5.The plugin based on fiddler 2.4.